|Price: $492.15 $579.00 You Save: $86.85 (15%) Add to Cart|

 People testing to assess risk for heart disease will often order other heart tests in conjunction with Homocysteine Test.

-This test measures the level of Growth Hormone (GH or HGH) in the blood.
+Growth Hormone Test measures the level of Growth Hormone (GH or HGH) in the blood.

 Growth Hormone is produced by the Pituitary Gland and is important for normal bone density and muscle mass, it is also involved in protein synthesis and glucose metabolism.
 It can also affect heart and kidney function.

-The insulin blood test helps track insulin levels in the blood and can help assess insulin resistance.
+Insulin Blood Test helps track insulin levels in the blood and can help assess insulin resistance.

 The abnormal production of insulin can be caused by certain disorders such as metabolic syndrome, diabetes, and other carbohydrate metabolic processes.
 Too much insulin in the blood may cause low levels of sugar in the blood (Hypoglycemia) which causes other types of disorders.

-This test measures the level of SHBG in the blood.
+Sex Hormone Binding Globulin, SHBG Test measures the level of SHBG in the blood.
 SHBG is produced by the liver.

 SHBG plays an important role as a transport for Androgen and Estrogen hormones including Testosterone and Estradiol.